-Sentential negation with nobody-type reading only available with NCI ni (like Group 1 with RITA).
+- Like RITA, postverbal EPIs sanctioned, for many speakers, both in affirmative contexts and with ni. - Sentential negation with nobody-type reading only available with NCI ni (like Group 1/2 with RITA). - (28) a.

-(31) a.
 No lo va a comprar (ni) tu madre.
-[Spanish] not CL.DO= go.3SG to buy.INF not.even EPI b.
+[Spanish] not CL.DO= g0.3SG to buy.INF not.even EPI b.
 No es saltarà classe (ni) Déu!
 [Catalan] not CL.REFL= jump.3SG class not.even EPI